Boreal-UI/borealui/README.md

 The docs export includes `GeneratedComponentDoc` and `GeneratedPropDoc` types, plus one prop-doc object per documented component.
 Prop docs include `defaultValue` when the component implementation sets a readable default.

+For the complete generated prop-doc export list, see [Public API Reference](./docs/public-api-reference.md).

 ## Type Exports

 Shared public types are exported from both builds: